Fr4nz83/PWR-plugin-kubernetes/README.md

 }
 ```

-The article has been accepted to the **IEEE International Symposium on Cluster, Cloud, and Internet Computing (CCGrid 2025)** conference.
+The article has been accepted to the **25th IEEE International Symposium on Cluster, Cloud, and Internet Computing (CCGrid 2025)** conference.
 Stay tuned for future updates!